About the Plainfield Campus

 The Help Desk, located on the first floor of the Community Center, is the operational hub of the campus during residencies.
 Check-in and check-out take place at the Help Desk, as do housing assignments, providing room keys, and conducting shuttle service on campus.
 The Help Desk staff can assist students with schedule changes, area resources, facilities needs, lost room keys, etc. Fans and Ethernet cords can be rented from the Help Desk.
 The Help Desk stocks sundry items and Goddard t-shirts, sweatshirts, coffee mugs, etc. for sale.
 Questions and issues can be brought to the Help Desk for assistance or referral to the appropriate college office or community resource.

 The Eliot Pratt Library has a wealth of print and electronic resources and provides research and reference assistance.
 Students are encouraged to attend orientation sessions and research workshops during the residency.
 The Reference Librarian is also available for individual and/or group appointments.
-There are PC and Macintosh computer stations available in the Eliot Pratt Center and access is provided for student laptops.

 Meals on campus are served in the Community Center dining hall and feature locally grown produce, as well as vegetarian and vegan options.
 The kitchen staff works very hard to respond to special dietary needs, including allergies and low-salt diets.
 If you have any concerns about meal service, please contact the Chef prior to your residency so he can plan accordingly.
 There are also restaurants and cafes within walking distance in Plainfield, and within a short driving distance in Montpelier.